SCTV Guide

 Spring

-Joe Flaherty, Harold Ramis, Eugene levy, Andrew Alexander, Bernie Sahlins, Sheldon Patinkin, Del Close and Dave Thomas brainstorm a new TV show.
+Joe Flaherty, Harold Ramis, Eugene Levy, Andrew Alexander, Bernie Sahlins, Sheldon Patinkin, Del Close and Dave Thomas brainstorm a new TV show.
 By accounts, it was Del, Del and Sheldon, or Sheldon and Del who had the idea for a TV station.

 Revue: For a Good Time Call 363-1674